lunarmodules/Penlight/doc/manual/07-functional.md

     > = union(S1,S2)
     {mary=24,jane=31,john=27,jones=50}

-When using `bind` to curry `print`, we got a function of precisely two arguments, whereas we really want our function to use varargs like `print`.
+When using `bind` with `print`, we got a function of precisely two arguments, whereas we really want our function to use varargs like `print`.
 This is the role of `_0`: